Keeping safe at school and educational settings

 We are supporting teachers, teaching assistants and others, who are there to care for and teach your children, build relationships, and help bring more joy back into children’s daily lives.

-To help you plan your children’s journey to and from school, we are promoting safe and active travel advice.
+To help you plan your children’s journey to and from school or educational setting, we are promoting safe and active travel advice.

-Walk, cycle or scoot to school where you can.
-Where this isn’t possible, plan ahead to use public transport or drive to get to your school or college.
-Further guidance is available below under ‘Planning your school journeys’.
+Walk, cycle or scoot if you can.
+Where this isn’t possible, plan ahead to use public transport or drive to get to your school or educational setting.
+Further guidance is available below under ‘Planning your school or educational setting journeys’.

 We have two more schools joining Frampton Cotterell Primary school on the national School Streets scheme, which aims to provide a healthier and safer environment for all by encouraging active travel to school.
 School Streets are being launched for King’s Oak Academy, on Brook Road in Kingswood from Wednesday 2 September and Abbotswood Primary School, on Kelston Close in Yate from Thursday 3 September.

-We continue to share the government’s key messages about how pupils should travel to school and how to travel safely on school transport and public transport.
+We continue to share the government’s key messages about how pupils should travel and how to travel safely on school transport and public transport.

 On your journey:

-- walk, cycle or scoot to school where you can
+- walk, cycle or scoot if you can

-- plan your journey to school – if you aren’t able to walk, cycle or scoot, use public transport or drive to get to your school or college
+- plan your journey to school or educational setting – if you aren’t able to walk, cycle or scoot, use public transport or drive to get to your school, college or educational setting

 If you are travelling by public transport: